mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 ### Foundation

 The goal is to get comfortable with programming and to understand the software abstraction model (via Assembly, C/C++, and Python; from low-level to high-level, with Python representing the highest-level of abstraction).
 You probably don't need to be fluent in Assembly (or any specific architecture), but it's a good idea to understand enough to be able to read and find errors.
-Recommended learning material: [Computer Systems: A Programmer's Perspective](https://www.amazon.com/Computer-Systems-OHallaron-Randal-Bryant/dp/1292101768), [The Art of Assembly Language](https://www.amazon.com/Art-Assembly-Language-2nd/dp/1593272073), [C Programming Language](https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628), [A Tour of C++](https://www.amazon.com/Tour-2nd-Depth-Bjarne-Stroustrup/dp/0134997832), [Python Crash Course](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280).

 **Assembly**